 School of Public Safety, Legal Studies, and Education

-To Serve and Protect
+To Serve and Protect…and Teach

 Whether it’s providing order or enforcing laws, playing an important role in the legal system, or helping someone in need, with a career in law or public safety, you can save lives.

 A more security-conscious society and population growth will contribute to the increasing demand for police services.
+Service to the community also includes teaching, an in-demand profession throughout the country.

 Employment for paralegals is projected to grow much faster than average, as employers try to reduce costs and increase efficiency of legal services by hiring paralegals to perform tasks once done by lawyers.